May Thirtieth Movement

 The May Thirtieth Movement (五卅運動 (五卅运动, Wǔsà Yùndòng)) was a major labor and anti-imperialist movement during the middle-period of the Republic of China era.
-It began when the Shanghai Municipal Police opened fire on Chinese protesters in Shanghai's International Settlement on May 30, 1925 (the Shanghai massacre of 1925).
-The shootings sparked international censure and nationwide anti-foreign demonstrations and riots.
+It began when the Shanghai Municipal Police opened fire on Chinese protesters in Shanghai's International Settlement on 30 May 1925.
+The shootings sparked international censure and nationwide anti-foreign demonstrations and riots such as the Hands Off China protests in the United Kingdom.

-Roots of the Incident
+Background

 In the aftermath of the 1924 Second Zhili–Fengtian War, China found itself in the midst of one of the most destructive periods of turmoil since 1911.
 The war had involved every major urban area in China, and badly damaged the rural infrastructure.
 As a result of the conflict the Zhili-controlled government, backed by varied Euro-American business interests, was ousted from power by pro-Japanese warlord Zhang Zuolin, who installed a government led by the generally unpopular statesman Duan Qirui in November 1924.
 Though victorious, the war left Zhang's central government bankrupt and Duan exercised little authority outside Beijing.
 Authority in the north of the country was divided between Zhang and Feng Yuxiang, a Soviet Union-backed warlord, and public support for the northern militarists soon hit an all-time low, with southerners openly disparaging provincial governors as junfa (warlords).
 With his monarchist leanings and strong base in conservative Manchuria, Zhang represented the far right in Chinese politics and could claim few supporters.
-Meanwhile, the KMT (Nationalist) and Communist parties (allied as the First United Front) were running a diplomatically unrecognized Soviet-backed administration in the southern province of Guangdong.
+Meanwhile, the KMT (Nationalist) and CCP (Communist) parties, allied as the First United Front, were running a diplomatically unrecognized Soviet-backed administration in the southern province of Guangdong.

-Alongside public grief at the recent death of China's Republican hero Sun Yat-sen (12 March 1925), the KMT sought to foment pro-Chinese, anti-imperial, and anti-Western organizations and propaganda within major Chinese cities.
-Chinese Communist Party groups were particularly involved in sowing dissent in Shanghai through the far-left Shanghai University.
+Alongside public grief at the recent death of China's Republican hero Sun Yat-sen (12 March 1925), the KMT and CCP were particularly involved in unionizing in Shanghai through the far-left Shanghai University.
 Shanghai's native Chinese were strongly unionised compared to other cities and better educated, and recognised their plight as involving lack of legal factory inspection, recourse for worker grievances or equal rights.
-Many Chinese families were also aggrieved by an upcoming Child Employment Bill, proposed by the Shanghai Municipal Council, that would have stopped children under the age of 12 from working in mills and factories (many working-class homes relied on wages brought in by children).
 Educated Chinese were also offended by the council's plan to introduce a new censorship law, forcing all publications in the Settlement to use the publisher's true name and address.